 Officiently manages all user data via Amazon Web Services (AWS).
 All data is automatically backed up and stored redundantly.
 Thanks to our server and network infrastructure, Officient remains accessible even when hardware problems occur.
 We guarantee an uptime of 99.9% to continuously our services up and running.
 All information about security measures taken by AWS can be found here.

-Encryption is mainly used in the financial sector, but is also set for all Officient accounts.
-This security is used for all external and internal connections and guarantees that sensitive information can never be sent or received as readable text.
-Thanks to this advanced security, the data of Officient customers remains protected at all times.
+Encryption is primarily used in the financial sector, but is also setup for all Officient accounts.
+This encryption is used for all external and internal connections and guarantees that sensitive information can never be sent or received as readable text.
+Thanks to these advanced security measures, the data of Officient customers remains protected at all times.

 Data Security & Privacy